gdelataillade/alarm/README.md

 ## Contributing

-We welcome contributions to this package!
+We welcome contributions to this plugin!
 If you would like to make a change or add a new feature, please follow these steps:

 1. Fork the repository and create a new branch for your changes.
 2. Make your changes